upmaru/instellar-docs/src/pages/en/lxd-cluster.md

 ## Why LXD?

 Why did we choose LXD vs another more popular container management system?
-The answer is LXD is very simple yet capable.
+The answer is LXD is very simple yet just as capable.
 It's simplicity enables anyone to setup a multi-node cluster very quickly and get up and running very quickly.

 LXD is extremely easy to get your head wrapped around.
 You run `sudo lxd init` on your `Ubuntu` instance.
 The guide pretty much takes you through the process, and sets everything up for you out of the box.